-It sounds counterintuitive, but just because you're working out harder, increasing your heart rate and burning calories doesn't mean you're burning fat.
+It sounds counter-intuitive, but just because you're working out harder, increasing your heart rate and burning calories doesn't mean you're burning fat.
 Your body's ideal fat-burning zone is only 60 to 70 percent of your maximum heart rate.

 Maximum Heart Rate

-Healthy Heart Zone
+Healthy Heart Rate Zones

-The first heart rate level reached during a workout is the healthy heart zone is ideal for individuals just starting a workout routine, or for experienced athletes during workout warm-up.
+The healthy heart zone is ideal for individuals just starting a workout routine, or for experienced athletes during workout warm-up, according to the American Heart Association.
 In addition to promoting overall wellness — such as lowering blood pressure and cholesterol levels — 85 percent of calories burned while in this zone are fat calories.

 The second tier you'll reach during a workout is the fitness zone, also called the fat-burning zone.
 Just as with the healthy heart zone, 85 percent of calories burned in this zone are also from fat.
 In this zone, your heart rate should be at 60 to 70 percent of its max.
-Using the same subjects, 116-135 bpm and 121-131 bpm are recorded, respectively, for a 32-year-old woman and a 32-year-old man.
-The key difference between the calorie burn between this level and the healthy heart zone is the amount of calories burned.
-Because you are working at a higher intensity level, you will burn more calories during your workout, provided you are doing the same exercise for the same amount of time.
+Using the same subject, 113-132 bpm.

 Aerobic and Anaerobic Zones

 The third and fourth levels — called the aerobic zone and anaerobic zones, respectively — are geared towards more serious athletes.
 These tiers are also referred to as the endurance and performance training zones.
 The aerobic/endurance zone provides all the benefits of the fitness zone, but also works your cardiovascular and respiratory systems to a greater degree.
-At 70 to 80 percent of your max heart rate (135-155 bpm for a 32-year-old woman, 131-150 bpm for a 32-year-old man), only half the calories burned will be from fat.
+At 70 to 85 percent of your max heart rate (132-160 bpm), only half the calories burned will be from fat.

-The anaerobic/performance zone also conditions your cardiovascular and respiratory systems, but to a higher degree.
-The target heart rate for this zone is 80 to 90 percent of your max – 155-174 bpm for a 32-year-old woman and 150-169 bpm for a man of the same age.
+The target heart rate for this zone is 80 to 90 percent of your max — 150-169 bpm.
 In this zone, just 15 percent of calories burned are from fat, although the overall number of calories burned in this workout — provided it is the same form of exercise and same duration — is greater than during any of the others.
-However, since it forces the body to work at such a high intensity, it is harder to work out in this zone for prolonged periods of time.
+However, since it forces the body to work at such a high intensity —such as a HIIT workout — it is harder to work out in this zone for prolonged periods of time, says ACE Fitness.